AntSorokin/Arducam_Streamer/README.md

 ## 🚀 Features

-- 🔒 AES-128 CBC-mode encryption of image data
+- 🔒 AES CBC-mode encryption of image data
 - 📷 Dual-core processing for concurrent camera polling and data encryption
 - 🌐 Low-latency streaming via UDP with fragmentation-aware transmission
 - 🎞️ Real-time MJPEG decoding with OpenCV on the receiving end